f0rk/swaj/README.md

 expire.

 Requires python, botocore, and dateutil.
-Run: `pip install botocore` (dateutil is a dependency of botocore) to get everything you need.
+Run: `pip install botocore` (dateutil is a dependency of botocore) to get everything you by default.

+If you'd like to use the built-in TOTP functionality (instead of an app, like Google Authenticator or Authy), you'll also need to install pyotp, like so:
+`pip install pyotp`.

 Configuration
 =============